pedro-gutierrez/vision/README.md

 end
 ```

-Finally add your metrics module to your supervision tree:
+Don't forget to add your module to your supervision tree:

 ```elixir
 children = [